Last Updated on June 14, 2023

-This new, modernhotel has AC in all rooms, hot/cold water, en-suite bathrooms, flatscreen TVs, and breakfast included for US$40 a night.
+This new, modern hotel has AC in all rooms, hot/cold water, en-suite bathrooms, flatscreen TVs, and breakfast included for US$48 a night, including breakfast.
 Check availability here.

-Boutique hotel in the center of Kampot, in a nicely restored French-colonial building. $35 – $49 – book here
+Boutique hotel in the center of Kampot, right by the old market, in a nicely restored French-colonial building.
+US$65 per night, breakfast included – book here

 Stylish bungalows 1km north of the town center, right at the river on a sandy beach.
 All bungalows have AC, bungalow, king-size beds, cable TV and hot water.
 Free wi-fi and breakfast included in the room rate.
 Restaurant and bar on-site. $13 – $68 Book here